1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Control_and_Trajectory_Tracking_for_Autonomous_Vehicles/README.md

 **Tuning:**
 Adjust the PID parameters until you achieve satisfactory results.
 Note that a perfect trajectory is not required—focus on achieving a reasonable outcome.

+### Step 3: Implementing the PID Controller for Steering

+In ````main.cpp````, complete the TODO (Step 3) to calculate the error for the steering PID controller.
+The error is defined as the angular difference between the current steering angle and the desired steering angle needed to follow the planned trajectory.

+**Helpful Variables:**

+* **y_points and x_points:** These represent the desired trajectory planned by the path planner.
+* **yaw:** The current rotational angle of the car.
+* **x_position, y_position, and z_position:** The current position of the car, if required for additional calculations.

+The controller's output must remain within the range ````[-1.2, 1.2]````.

+**Instructions:**

+* Compute the error based on the difference between the current and desired steering angles.
+* Comment your code to explain your approach and reasoning for computing the error.

+**Tuning:**
+Adjust the PID parameters until you achieve satisfactory results.
+Note that while a perfect trajectory is not expected, the goal is to minimize deviations effectively.